CharlieDigital/chrlschn/src/content/blog/2026/the-unexpected-ai-stack-csharp-dotnet.md

 csharprepl connect 6580
 ```

 Once connected, the agent can then *directly manipulate `Service α`* and any other runtime dependencies without having to go through the API entrypoint.
-This allows agents to diagnose issues and iterate on fixes much more quickly.
+This allows agents to diagnose issues and iterate on fixes much more quickly since it can wrap the running functions, test different input scenarios, replace the current implementation and run a live test reaching directly into the DI container.

+Think of it like a blood test versus directly examining an organ or tumor.
+The blood test is still useful, but being able to directly probe the organ or tumor directly gives a more complete picture of underlying operational behavior and diagnosing issues.

 ### Wrapping and replacing functions at runtime